CSCI-3308-CU-Boulder/3308SP21_section014_1/README.md

 ## Team Members
-Luke Soderquist
+Luke Soderquist,
-Michael Jordan
+Michael Jordan,
-Alice Gurkova
+Alice Gurkova,
-Joshua O'Leary
+Joshua O'Leary,
 Adam Poppenhagen

 ## How to Use